A Scalable AutoML Approach Based on Graph Neural Networks: Experiments

 \subsection{Training Setup}

-Because our approach to mining historical pipelines from scripts is relatively cheap, we can apply it more easily on a wider variety of datasets to form a better base as more and more scripts get generated by domain experts on Kaggle competitions.
-In this work, we performed program analysis on 11.7K scripts associated with 142 datasets, and then selected those with estimators from \texttt{sklearn}, \texttt{XGBoost} and \texttt{LightGBM} since those were the estimators supported by the two AutoML systems for classification and regression.
-This resulted in the selection of 2,046 notebooks for 104 datasets; a vast portion of the 11.7K programs were about exploratory data analysis, or involved libraries that were not supported by Auto-Sklearn \cite{autosklearn} or FLAML (e.g., PyTorch, Keras) \cite{flaml}.

-We used Macro F1 for classification tasks to account for data imbalance, if any, and use $R^2$ for regression tasks, as in FLAML \cite{flaml}.
-We also tried to vary the time budget given to each system between 1 hour and 30 minutes, to measure how fast can {\sysname} find an efficient pipeline compared to other approaches.
+Because our approach to mining historical pipelines from scripts is relatively cheap, we can apply it more easily on a wider variety of datasets to form a better base as more and more scripts get generated by domain experts on Kaggle competitions. \hitext{In this work, we performed program analysis on 11.7K scripts associated with 142 datasets, and then selected those with estimators from \texttt{sklearn}, \texttt{XGBoost} and \texttt{LightGBM} since those were the estimators supported by the most AutoML systems for classification and regression.
+This resulted in the selection of 2,046 notebooks for 104 datasets; a vast portion of the 11.7K programs were about exploratory data analysis, or involved libraries that were not supported by Auto-Sklearn \cite{autosklearn} or FLAML (e.g., PyTorch and Keras) \cite{flaml}.} We used Macro F1 for classification tasks to account for data imbalance, if any, and use $R^2$ for regression tasks, as in FLAML \cite{flaml}.
+We also varied the time budget given to each system between 1 hour and 30 minutes, to measure how fast can {\sysname} find an efficient pipeline compared to other approaches.
 The time budget is end-to-end, from loading the dataset till producing the best AutoML pipeline.
 In all experiments, we report averages over 3 runs.